The Slowtide Turkish Towel is a great, stylish beach towel. Photo: Rebecca Parsons

 As surfers, paddlers, and outdoors enthusiasts, we’ve done our fair share of toweling off with a variety of different towel styles and options, some more effective than others.
 We leveraged this knowledge in selecting the best beach towels on the market to test against each other, and then we tried them all out.

 We dried off with them after swimming and surfing to see how absorbent each is, and laid them out to compare drying times.
 We hung out on them at the beach and the campground.
 We rolled them up and packed them into backpacks and bags to test the portability of each, and used them as pillows and blankets on airplanes.
 And we asked friends and co-workers to try them out as well because multiple opinions is always better.
-After dozens of trips to the beach, camping, international travel and more, we came up with this list of our top eight picks for beach towels.
+After dozens of trips to the beach, camping, international travel and more, we came up with this list of our top thirteen picks for beach towels.

-Ratings Table
+Best Beach Towels Ratings Table

 Towel | Absorbency | Packability | Aesthetic | Dry Time | Overall |